Magento 2: Import products directly into the database

 2| 3| 1|...|...|1/2 | 1| 1| 0|

-The category with id=1 is the root of the entire Magento directory and is not available either in the admin or on the front.
+Category with id=1 is the root of everything Magento-catalog and is not available in either the admin panel or the front-end.
 Category with id=2 (default category) is the root category for the main store of the main site (Main Website Store) created when the application is deployed (see Admin / Stores / All Stores).
 Moreover, the root category of the store itself on the front is also inaccessible, only its subcategories.

-Since the topic of this article is still importing product data, I will not use direct entry into the database when creating categories, but will use the classes provided by Magento itself (models and repositories).
-Direct entry into the database is used only to link the imported product with the category (the category is matched by its name, the category id is retrieved when matching):
+Since the topic of this article is still importing product data, I will not use direct entry into the database when creating categories, but will use the classes provided by the Magento (models and repositories).
+Direct writing to the database is used only to associate an imported product with a category (category matching is performed by its name, and the category ID is retrieved during matching):

 function create($prodId, $catId)